Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 Head over to [OData Endpoint](../live-agent/tools/odata-endpoint.md) for more information.

-### Why is the OData endpoint throwing an unauthorised error while querying?
+### Why is the OData endpoint throwing an unauthorized error while querying?
-While getting an unauthorised error, check that the API access token belongs to a user with the administrator role for the account used in the query.
+While getting an unauthorized error, check that the API access token belongs to a user with the administrator role for the account used in the query.

 ### How to retrieve all content from a particular collection? (e.g. Conversation, Message)
 The following filtering query can be performed: